petermorgandev/coding-exercises/readme.md

 # Mixcloud Anniversary
-This is a single page website that tells you the date when an account was created on [Mixcloud.com](https://www.mixcloud.com).
+This single page that tells you the date when an account was created on [Mixcloud.com](https://www.mixcloud.com).
+It Vue.js as a front end frame work with styling by Bootstrap and Axios to fetch data from the Mixcloud API.
+Moment.js presents the returned date in a more readable format.

 Examples of valid usernames are `d`, `dj`, `djp`, `djpe`, `djpet`, `djpete`,`djpeter`, `djpetermorgan`.